adamdbradley/foresight.js/README.md

 __{pixelRatio}__: The requested pixel ratio of the image to load.
 This value will automatically be calculated, its just that you need to tell foresight.js where to put this info in the src. ie: _480_

 _Again, not all of these keys are required inside your src URI.
-Src format is entirely dependant on how the server handles request URIs._
+Src format is entirely dependant on how the server handles image requests._

 #### Src Format Examples